-In the first of a series of posts on software project management, George Strathie, Software & Services Director, highlights some important factors that should be considered before embarking on a software implementation to help ensure your project is completed on-time and as smoothly as possible.
+In the first of a series of posts on software project management, George Strathie, Software & Services Director, highlights some important factors that should be considered before embarking on a software implementation to help ensure your software project is completed on-time and as smoothly as possible.

 By this, we specifically mean the definition of your requirements which is important as it leads into the definition of the scope of the project which will help your organisation understand the benefits of the implementation i.e. why you are undertaking this project and what you hope to achieve that’s outside the capabilities of your current systems.
 Detailing your requirements will help understand what you’re going to achieve.

 Change control is important to prevent scope creep.
-It’s important to identify why a change is happening, the magnitude of the change and the impact it’s going to have on the project.
+It’s important to identify why a change is happening, the magnitude of the change and the impact it’s going to have on the software project.
 Change isn’t a bad thing to be avoided at all costs, but it’s important that the controls are in place to ensure that change can happen.
 Organisational change happens on a daily basis, so change to an implementation project should be encouraged and acceptable so long as it’s accompanied by the right kind of controls.

 The role of the project manager